moljac/shinysamples/readme.md

 ﻿## Shiny Samples

+Please note that this is always built against the dev version of Shiny libraries, thus some features may not be available yet on nuget.

 Use Samples.sln if you want to build the project.
 The -Debug.sln is for testing with the raw source code which requires special setup.

 ## Builds